 How does the app access internal functions and sensors of the player?

 You first need to find a developer who is skilled in Windows, Linux, Android, etc. Software.

-The developers, in turn, need access to interfaces — the so-called APIs, to integrate the app into the content management.
+The developers, in turn, need access to interface — the so-called APIs, to integrate the app into the content management.
 Even if the manufacturer offers this, people from outside the field may have to dig into more or less detailed documentation.

 In addition, as many companies consider their APIs a national secret, annoying non-disclosure agreements become necessary.
 Coordinating all of this takes time.